browserengineering/book/book/text.md

     metal shapes.

-This nomenclature reflects the world of the printing press: metal shapes in boxes in cases from different foundaries.
+This nomenclature reflects the world of the printing press: metal shapes in boxes in cases from different foundries.
 Our modern world instead has dropdown menus, and the old words no longer match it.
 "Font" can now mean font, typeface, or type,[^3] and we say a font contains several different *weights* (like "bold" and "normal"),[^4]